pippim/pippim.github.io/index.md

 <kbd>Ctrl</kbd> + <kbd>C</kbd> to copy to clipboard.

-The global variable `COPY_LINE_MIN` specifies how many code block lines are required before button appers.
+The global variable `COPY_LINE_MIN` specifies how many code block lines are required since the last button before a new button is eligible.
 The default is `20` lines.

 Additional documentation will be added for the python global variables: